dcf21/pi-gazing/README.md

 ## Our supporters

-Meteor Pi was developed by astronomer [Dominic Ford](https://in-the-sky.org/about.php) for [Cambridge Science Centre](http://www.cambridgesciencecentre.org/), with generous support from the [Raspberry Pi Foundation](https://www.raspberrypi.org/), and
+Pi Gazing was developed by astronomer [Dominic Ford](https://in-the-sky.org/about.php) for [Cambridge Science Centre](http://www.cambridgesciencecentre.org/), with generous support from the [Raspberry Pi Foundation](https://www.raspberrypi.org/), and